calabiyau19/calabiyau19.github.io/_posts/2025-11-25-whisper-ai-local-install.md

 ## Section 4 – Global Hotkey for Whisper Typing (Ctrl+Alt+W)

-This section wires your `whisper_type.sh` script to a global keyboard shortcut so you can start a short dictation and have it typed into the active window with a single key combo.
+This section wires your `whisper_type.sh` script to a global keyboard shortcut, so you can start a short dictation and have it typed into the active window with a single key combo.

 ---